Assam floods: Half a million Indians have fled floods in the northeast due to rain

-One of the world’s largest rivers, the Brahmaputra, which flows into India and neighboring Bangladesh from Tibet, has blew its banks into the state of Assam over the past three days, inundating more than 1,500 villages.
+One of the world’s largest rivers, the Brahmaputra, which flows into India and neighboring Bangladesh from Tibet, blew its banks into Assam over the past three days, inundating more than 1,900 villages.

 Heavy rain swept through most of the rugged state, and rain continued on Wednesday, with more forecasts expected over the next two days.

-“More than 500,000 people have been affected with the flood situation turning critical every hour,” Bijosh Hazarika, Assam’s Minister of Water Resources, told Reuters, adding that the seven had drowned in separate incidents over the past three days.
+“The flood situation is turning critical every hour,” Bijosh Hazarika, Assam’s water resources minister, told Reuters, adding that seven people had drowned in separate incidents over the past three days.

 Indian Army soldiers have rescued more than 2,000 trapped people in Hogai district in an ongoing rescue effort, according to the state’s health minister Kshabab Mahanta.